lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

     connect.s3.kcql=insert into $BUCKET_NAME:$PREFIX_NAME select * from $TOPIC_NAME STOREAS `json` WITH_FLUSH_SIZE = 10000

+By default a flush is triggered after processing 500000000 bytes.

 #### FLUSH_INTERVAL

 The flush occurs after the configured interval.